 Automatically uses the highest possible frequency for reliable operation.
 The initial speed is the fixed frequency used until the highest possible frequency is found.
-The default initial frequency-32 kHz-can normally be used, but in cases where it is necessary to halt the CPU after the initial reset, in as short time as possible, the initial frequency should be increased.
+The default initial frequency-1000 kHz-can normally be used, but in cases where it is necessary to halt the CPU after the initial reset, in as short time as possible, the initial frequency should be increased.
+If the CPU starts at a very low clock speed, you might need to set a lower initial value, for example 32 kHz.